 The most common injuries that athletes get in NASCAR are upper extremity fractures.
 A lot of drivers will fracture their shoulders and arms from smaller crashes, which happen much more frequently than large, race-ending crashes.
 Drivers will primarily get distal radius fractures and scaphoid fractures.
 Both of these bones are located in or around your wrists.
-The fractures that drivers get in tend to mostly be located in their arms and they range from their fingers all the way up to their shoulders.
-Drivers could attempt to avoid injuries like these by not locking their elbows/arms on the steering wheel.
+The fractures that drivers get tend to mostly be located in their arms, and they range from their fingers all the way up to their shoulders.
+Drivers could avoid injuries like these by not locking their hands on the steering wheel.

 2. Lower Back Strains

-The second most common injury obtained in NASCAR is lower back strains.
+The second most common injury suffered in NASCAR is lower back strains.
 Drivers tend to get this type of injury from crashes, of course, but also from strenuous driving.
 Even in a sport where the athlete remains seated and in a car, it is important for them to stretch and stay loose.
 Stretching will help athletes avoid lower back strains as much as possible.
 Lower back strains are little tears in the muscles and ligaments in and around the lower back.
-Causes for drivers bodies to get lower back strains usually stem from tight hips, hamstrings, and quads.
-The challenge in avoiding these injuries is that people will get tight backs and hamstrings from sitting in a car for long periods of time, which is exactly what NASCAR drivers do.
+These injuries usually stem from tight hips, hamstrings, and quads.
+The challenge in avoiding lower back strains is that people will naturally get tight backs and hamstrings from sitting in a car for long periods of time, which is exactly what NASCAR drivers do.

 4. Plantar Fasciitis

-Another very common injury in NASCAR are concussions.
-While this injury is very common across the sport, it actually doesn't happen as often as amateur fans might think.
-Concussions in NASCAR tend to happen only in crashes and even then, they don't happen every crash.
-A main reason that concussions are so common in the sports is because crew members could get them too, when cars spin out near them.
-Concussions and traumatic injuries have decreased over the years, as more safety protocols have been put in, but they still happen occasionally and these injuries are frightening for everyone involved.
-NASCAR is still working to decrease the amount of head injuries in their sport.
+Another very common injury in NASCAR is a concussion.
+While this injury is very common across the sport, it actually doesn’t happen as often as amateur fans might think.
+Concussions in NASCAR tend to happen only in crashes, and even then, they don’t happen in every crash.
+Concussions and traumatic injuries have decreased over the years, as more safety protocols have been put in place, but they still happen occasionally, and these injuries are frightening for everyone involved.
+NASCAR is still working to decrease the number of head injuries in their sport.